Slavery in Colombia: Indigenous slavery

-The slave trade was morally justified under the idea that the slave received the "invaluable" evangelizing work of his master, and that the Christian principle of equality referred to equality in the hereafter and the superiority of the white man in the present.
-This did not prevent slaves from being transported in subhuman conditions; the journey from Africa to America lasted about two months and was carried out on overcrowded, disease-ridden ships, with poor or no ventilation.

 African slavery

 The Iberian slave trade in Africa began with the Portuguese, who transported prisoners to the Madeira Islands and the Azores.
 Through the Treaty of Alcáçovas, in 1479 the Kingdom of Castile recognized the Portuguese primacy in the African slave trade, which would make them the main providers of enslaved labor for centuries to come.
 This reached a new dimension with the colonization of the New World, since the subjugated native population was insufficient for the exploitation of natural resources and their number was reduced day by day either because of the spread of disease or death from abuse by Spaniards.
 Thus, the massive trafficking of African slaves to the provinces that would be the Viceroyalty of New Granada would begin only after the indigenous population was decimated, beginning in the second half of the 16th century.
 This trafficking occurred through licencias, a kind of contract with the state in which the crown authorized the slave trade to the colonies in exchange for a tax contribution.

+The countries that controlled the transatlantic slave market in terms of number of slaves shipped were: United Kingdom, Portugal and France.

 The slave trade was morally justified under the idea that the slave received the "invaluable" evangelizing work of his master, and that the Christian principle of equality referred to equality in the hereafter and the superiority of the white man in the present.
 This did not prevent slaves from being transported in subhuman conditions; the journey from Africa to America lasted about two months and was carried out on disease-ridden ships, with poor or no ventilation, and in overcrowded conditions.